Let’s face it, we take too many things in today’s advanced, high-tech economy for granted. And sadly, others we often just plain neglect.

-- Alignment.
 Alignment is the relative arrangement or placement of key job roles and core functions within an organization.
-Whether it is senior leaders down through the front line, or the alignment of the organization’s business units with their supply chain, alignment is critical.
+Whether we are talking about personnel from senior leaders through the front line or the alignment of the organization’s business units with their supply chain, alignment is critical.
 Kaplan and Norton (2006) describe an alignment strategy as an alignment process.

-- Engagement.
 To engage is to attract and captivate.
-Organizations that attend to engagement take seriously how they capture, commit, and covenant their workforce and customer base.
+Organizations that attend to engagement are serious about how they capture, commit to, and form a covenant with their workforce and customer base.
 For these organizations, satisfaction is not the absence of complacency, but rather the presence and pursuit of fulfillment, and ultimately the creation of raving fans (both inside and outside the organization).

-- Risk Mitigation.
-Finally, while risk mitigation may seem less noble than other goals, it is none-the-less important.
+Finally, while risk mitigation may seem less noble than other goals, it is equally important.
 Tichy and Bennis (2007) describe three domains in their framework for leadership judgment, including: judgments about people, judgments about strategy, and judgments about crisis.
-While it is true that “space must be created for people to experiment and take risks”.
-At the same time, people cannot simply do what they like at the expense of the organization’s common purpose.
+While it is true that “space must be created for people to experiment and take risks,” at the same time, people cannot simply do what they like at the expense of the organization’s common purpose.

 An Organic Approach

 Can organizations survive without alignment, engagement, or managing their risk?
 Yes, sadly, we see it all too often.
 It’s true they don’t last for long, and they are certainly not thriving, but they do seem to eek out an existence.
 It is important to remember, “you do not navigate a company to a predefined destination” (De Geus, 1999).